History of the Philippines (900–1565): Earliest documented Chinese contact

 The earliest date suggested for direct Chinese contact with the Philippines was 982.
 At the time, merchants from "Ma-i" (now thought to be either Bay, Laguna on the shores of Laguna de Bay, or a site called "Mait" in Mindoro) brought their wares to Guangzhou and Quanzhou.
 This was mentioned in the History of Song and Wenxian Tongkao by Ma Duanlin which were authored during the Yuan Dynasty.

 Arrival of Islam

 Beginnings

-Muslim traders introduced Islam to the then-Indianised Malayan empires around the time that wars over succession had ended in the Majapahit Empire in 1405.
-However, by 1380 Makhdum Karim had already brought Islam to the Philippine archipelago, establishing the Sheik Karimal Makdum Mosque in Simunul, Tawi-Tawi, the oldest mosque in the country.
+Muslim traders introduced Islam to the then-Indianized Malayan empires around the time that wars over succession had ended in the Majapahit Empire in 1405.
+Islam in the Philippines had established itself in Simunul, Tawi-Tawi, the oldest mosque in the country.
 By the 15th century, Islam was established in the Sulu Archipelago and spread from there.
-Subsequent visits by Arab, Malay and Javanese missionaries helped spread Islam further in the islands.
+Subsequent visits by Arab, Persians, Malay and Javanese missionaries helped spread Islam further in the islands.

+the Islamic "Raja" of the Philippines were good at defending the island nations, they often built their own: fleets, outposts, fortifications and ports.
+The Islamic community often ruled the country from their presence in Manila.
+Their legitimacy is known through their diplomatic relations that extended from China to India.

-The Sultanate of Sulu once encompassed parts of modern-day Indonesia, Malaysia and the Philippines.
-Its royal house claims descent from Muhammad.
+At the peak of Islam in the Philippines the Sultanate of Sulu once encompassed parts of modern-day: Indonesia, Malaysia and the Philippines.
+Their progress is recognized on the maps as evidence of political and military strength.

-Bruneian attacks

-Early in the 16th century, the Bruneian Empire under Sultan Bolkiah attacked the Kingdom of Tondo.